 Follow the blood pressure treatments your doctor recommends.
-But also, here are 12 extra ways to cut your blood pressure without drugs, that I find helpful.
-Small changes can improve your health [10, 18].
+Also, here are 12 extra ways to cut your blood pressure without drugs.
+Small changes improve your health [10, 18].

 4. More herbs and spices.
 Use your choice of flavours in fresh herbs and spices to reduce your salt and keep your arteries from going hard .